individual-brain-charting/public_protocols/MathLanguage/README.md

+# MathLanguage

 ## About this protocol

-This protocol was designed to comprehensively capture the activation related with several types of mathematical and other types of facts.
+The **Mathematical Language** protocol was designed to comprehensively capture the activation related with several types of mathematical and other types of facts.

 Relevant references:

 * [Amalric et al., 2016](https://www.pnas.org/doi/full/10.1073/pnas.1603205113)